What Is Threat Intelligence? And How Is It Used?

 The threat intelligence lifecycle models how raw data transforms into actionable, contextual threat intelligence.
 The lifecycle is usually described in six phases, which are repeated and refined over time as goals shift and new intelligence surfaces.

 - Plan and define intelligence requirements and objectives.
-What is the goal of the threat intelligence?
+What is the goal?
 This stage is usually most effective when driven by specific requirements or queries, and the intelligence’s target audience is clearly defined.
 A report outlining tactical threat intelligence in detail is probably unfit for executives making high-level decisions about an organization’s security posture.

 - Collect raw data from a variety of threat intelligence feeds.
 Data sources depend on the cycle’s planning and direction.
 For cybersecurity, this usually combines internal network data, technical feeds, and external web sources relevant to cybercrime.
 Threat intelligence cycles motivated by physical security or cyber-enabled threats might also include social media or news sources.